 You’ve waited 9 months to meet your little one!
 The first few weeks of your baby’s life is pretty simple – eat, sleep, diaper change, and repeat.
 They are hardly awake during this time, so you won’t need to entertain them much.
 But once they become more alert, you will want to encourage them to start using their mind and building more strength.
-There are so many activities for babies who are 0-2 months!
+You will be surprised at how many sensory activities for babies who are 0-2 months, you can do right now!

 At Bless Our Littles, we like to talk about things we love and think you might enjoy too.
 Some of the links on this page may be affiliate links.
 Which means we will receive a commission, if you click on a link and make a purchase.
 This is no extra cost to you.
 There are some products we have tried and others that we haven’t but think would be helpful to you!

-Activities for Motor Skills for Babies 0-2 Months Old
+4 Simple Activities for Babies 0-2 Months Old

 Motor skills include the development of muscles that will help your baby lift her head, sit up, roll onto belly, and eventually walk.
 Developing these motor skills is hard work.
 Some babies may be more willing than others, so it’s always good to break up this type of play throughout the day.